rozek/svelte-drag-and-drop-actions/README.md

 a lightweight but flexible HTML5 Drag-and-Drop implemented as Svelte actions

-HTML5 Drag-and-Drop allows web applications to provide a visual user interface for transfering data between HTML elements or importing data from outside a browser.
+HTML5 Drag-and-Drop allows web applications to provide a visual user interface for transfering data between HTML elements or exchanging data with a browser's environment.
 Using HTML5 Drag-and-Drop for *operating* an application (i.e. repositioning, resizing or reordering of elements) is difficult and suffers from some browser-specific bugs.

 Instead of fully re-implementing the latter (as done in [agnostic-draggable](https://github.com/rozek/agnostic-draggable)), `svelte-drag-and-drop-actions` simply builds upon already existing HTML5 Drag-and-Drop features and extends it towards the desired functionality.
 The result is a lightweight package with a surprisingly simple programming interface.